-13. How does teh FY21 budget compare to previous years and what reductions have been made?
+13. How does the FY21 budget compare to previous years and what reductions have been made?

 This past fiscal year which was FY20 (school year 2019-2020) was the first year we were a merged district.
-The last proposed FY21 budget compared to FY20 was an increase of $129,403.
+The FY21 budget proposed in March compared to FY20 was an increase of $129,403.
 The budget that is being proposed for August is a decrease of $91,052 when compared to the voter approved FY21 budget and a $213,253 decrease or 0.80% less than the FY20 budget of two years ago.
 Four years ago (FY18) was the last year before the districts started merging.
 When the expenditure budgets for all the districts plus the supervisory union (net of assessments) are added together the total expenditures is $25,626,285.
 There has been an increase of $776,301 over 3 years when compared to the FY21 currently proposed budget.